xrazis/ichnaea/README.md

 _Arduino_.
 You can use an _IMU_ connected to any compatible microcontroller with [Johnny-five](http://johnny-five.io/platform-support/), see [here](http://johnny-five.io/api/imu/) on how to connect it.

-The client does some basic calculations in the Johnny-five library, like pitch, roll, and yaw.
-The data is then streamed to the server and subsequently to the frontend.
+The client does some basic calculations with the help of `Johnny-five`, then the data is then streamed to the server and subsequently to the frontend.
 The frontend does the final calculations that are needed for the model visualization.
-This way we avoid making any 'heavy' computations on the client device, thus allowing for small and power efficient getaways like a _Pi Zero_.
+This way we avoid making any 'heavy' computations on the client device, thus allowing for small and power efficient getaways like a _Pi Zero_ with multiple microcontrollers attached on it.
 Implementation specific details can be found in the thesis itself.

-During the development process I used my host machine as a getaway, and an _Arduino UNO_ with an _Invesense MPU6050_.
+During the development process I used my host machine as a getaway, and an _Arduino UNO_ with an _Invesense MPU6050_ on a HAT.
 Although this is a cumbersome solution, it proved a quick way to bootstrap a working solution and avoid soldering.
 Ideally I would use an _Arduino Nano_ with a LoRa adapter in order to have a wireless connection to the getaway, maybe a future improvement!

 # Run